 “Yes—ah.”

-“I’m sorry, I know I just blurted it out, but I didn’t mean like in a marriage.
-I want you to allow me to be the twister of your pillar boat, in the literal sense.”
+Diode nodded, then quickly covered her mouth.
+Her cheeks turned a faint red, not nearly as deep as Terra’s, and she waved her hand saying, “It’s a misunderstanding!
+I’m sorry, I know I just blurted that out, but I didn’t mean like in a marriage.
+I meant it in the literal sense—please allow me to be the twister of your pillar boat.”

 “I told you, I’m a woman.
 I'm a woman and I can pilot.”